 Now, stir in the water and mix well to dissolve any lumps.

-Heat the mochi flour mixture over low heat, stirring continuously with a metal spoon.
+Heat the mochi flour mixture over low heat, stirring continuously with a spoon.
 As soon as it starts to thicken and form lumps, cook it for 5 more minutes while stirring.

 You should now have a smooth, sticky, and stretchy mochi dough like in the picture.